emoudy/my-reads-v1/README.md

+# MyReads
 This is my first React project.
-The course Specifications were given by Udacity under their React course.
+The course project specifications and books.API file were given by Udacity under their React course.
+The focus of this project is to write functional code; not on making the page beautiful.
+The goal for this project is correct functionality.

-# To Run and Install
+## To Run and Install
 Should only require `npm install` and `npm start` to install and launch.

-# Specifications
+## Specifications
 ### Main Page
 The main page should show 3 shelves with distict categories.
 Each book should be in the correct shelf and long with its title and authors.